Updated for 2023

 5850 W. 3rd St., Los Angeles, CA 90036

-Once you try SK’s, you may find yourself coming back, again and again.
-While the shop itself is small with only a few tables, you’ll find a wide variety of donuts tempting you, including the “Maple Bacon Donut,” the “Original Glazed filled with strawberries and whipped cream,” and a “Smore’s Donut.”
+Once you try SK’s donuts, you may find yourself coming back again and again.
+While the shop itself is small with only a few tables, you’ll find a wide variety of donuts to tempt you, including the “Maple Bacon Donut,” the “Original Glazed filled with strawberries and whipped cream,” and a “Smore’s Donut.”

 The Donut Man

 915 E. Rte.
 66, Glendora, CA 91741

 The Donut Man is an insanely popular donut shop in Glendora.
-Open 24 hours a day, you’ll find traditional donuts here as well as seasonal favorites like fresh peach, giant strawberry and delicious pumpkin.
-Savor the taste of a creamy peanut butter topped raised donut, a lemon filled glazed donut,or a chocolate frosted cream-filled donut.
+Open 24 hours a day, you’ll find traditional donuts here as well as seasonal favorites like fresh peach, giant strawberry, and delicious pumpkin.
+Savor the taste of a creamy peanut butter-topped raised donut, a lemon-filled glazed donut, or a chocolate-frosted cream-filled donut to name just a few.

 Bob’s Coffee & Doughnuts